robot-pesg/BotanicGarden/README.md

 </div>

 ## Main Contributions:
-- We build a novel multi-sensory dataset in a large botanic garden, with a total of 33 long &short sequences and ~2.3 million images which contain diverse challenging natural factors that rarely seen in previous resources.
+- We build a novel multi-sensory dataset in an over 48000m2 botanic garden with 33 long and short sequences and 17.1km trajectories in total, containing dense and diverse natural elements that are scarce in previous resources.
-- We employed comprehensive sensors, including high-res and high-rate stereo Gray&RGB cameras, rotational and forward-facing 3D LiDARs, and low-cost and industrial-grade IMUs, supporting a wide range of applications.
-By elaborate development of the integrated system, we have achieved synchronization of sub-us precision.
-Both the sensors and sync-quality are at top-level of this field.
+- We employed comprehensive sensors, including high-res and high-rate stereo gray and RGB cameras, spinning and MEMS 3D LiDARs, and low-cost and industrial-grade IMUs, supporting a wide range of applications.
+By elaborate development of the system, we have achieved highly-precise hardware-synchronization.
+Both the sensors availability and sync-quality are at top-level of this field.
-- We provide both highly-accurate 3D map and trajectories ground truth by dedicated surveying works and advanced map-based localization algorithm.
+- We provide both highly-precise 3D map and trajectories ground truth by dedicated surveying works and advanced map-based localization algorithm.
 We also provide dense vision semantics labeled by experienced annotators.
-This is the first robot navigation dataset that provides such all-rounded and high-quality reference data.
+This is the first field robot navigation dataset that provides such all-sided and high-quality reference data.

 <div align="left">
 <img src="./gifs/sequences/1005_00.gif" alt="video" width="80%" />